Charadriiformes / Laridae / Saundersilarus

 Distribution & Habitat

-Breeds in eastern China and the west coast of Korea, specifically in saltmarshes dominated by Suaeda glauca.
-It overwinters in southern China, Hong Kong, Macau, Taiwan, South Korea, southwestern Japan, and Vietnam.
-Winter habitats include estuaries, aquaculture ponds, and some populations move inland to lakes and marshes.
-Adults and young migrate to winter quarters in October.
+Breeds in eastern China and the west coast of Korea in saltmarshes dominated by Suaeda glauca.
+Overwinters in southern China, Hong Kong, Macau, Taiwan, South Korea, southwestern Japan, and Vietnam.
+Winter habitats include estuaries, aquaculture ponds, lakes, and marshes.

 Behavior & Ecology

-Forages by flying about 10 meters above the ground and dropping swiftly to capture prey.
-Its diet includes mudskippers, crabs, fish, and worms.
-It also engages in kleptoparasitism, stealing food from other bird species.
-It is a poor swimmer with only partially webbed feet and typically remains on land, moving up the beach with the rising tide.
-Breeding occurs in saltmarshes where the nest is a simple scrape on the ground.
-The birds are monogamous, each pair occupying a territory.
-Two or three eggs are laid in May with an incubation period of approximately 22 days.
+Forages by flying approximately 10 meters above the ground and dropping swiftly to catch mudskippers, crabs, fish, and worms.
+It also acts as a kleptoparasite, stealing food from other birds.
+A poor swimmer due to partially webbed feet, it typically stays on land, moving up the beach ahead of rising tides.
+Breeding occurs in saltmarshes with simple ground scrape nests.
+The species is monogamous, territorial, and lays two or three eggs in May.
+Incubation lasts about 22 days.
+Adults and young migrate to winter quarters in October.

 Conservation